 EVERYTHING YOU NEVER WANTED TO KNOW ABOUT PROJECT LOGIC, BUT COULD BE OF USE FOR YOUR FUTURE

-Instead of a classic introduction to the workshop, Cherry and Goran decided to start the game with the play, by tossing, unwinding and wrapping the club but had the opportunity to present their ideal projects – both imaginary and those they work on.
-“Creative mentoring” values networking as one of its core values and activities, and in this way, through play, mentees have networked their ideas verbally and visually.
+Instead of a classic introduction to the workshop, Višnja and Goran decided to start with a simple game, by tossing, unwinding, and wrapping the ball of yarn while presenting their ideal projects – both imaginary and those they actually work on.
+Networking is one of the core values of “Creative mentorship” and this activity served for mentees to connect better through play.

 Subsequently, the project logic workshop was divided into three blocks.
-The first block focused on acquiring basic knowledge of project logic, from presenting the project matrix, through learning about the history of project logic, to identifying new trends in the field.
-This information block is complemented by examples of good and bad practice, where mentees analyzed and shared their opinions and conclusions.
+The first block focused on acquiring basic knowledge of project logic, from presenting the project matrices, through learning about the history of project logic, to identifying new trends in the field.
+This information block is complemented by examples of good and bad practices, where mentees analyzed and shared their opinions and conclusions.

-The second and third part of the workshop focused on using the lessons learned on concrete examples, mentee projects.
-Four mentees presented their projects, and around these projects, teams were formed to analyze those projects through a project logic matrix.
-The goal was, through the analysis of concrete examples, to give the mentee more natural knowledge of logical tools and experience working in a project team.
-In this way, with the help of the team, as well as Visnja’s and Goran’s orientation, the mentees had the opportunity to discover the shortcomings and weaknesses of the proposed projects, as well as to more clearly identify and define their social significance.
+The second and third parts of the workshop focused on using freshly gained knowledge on concrete examples and mentees’ projects.
+Four mentees presented their projects, and teams were formed around them in order to analyze them through a project logic matrix.
+The goal was to give the mentee more natural knowledge of logical tools and experience working in a project team.
+In this way, with the help of the team, as well as Višnja and Goran’s assistance, the participants had the opportunity to discover the shortcomings and weaknesses of the proposed projects, as well as to more recognize and define their social significance.

-The workshop ended with a short play, where mentions in pairs simulated conversation between donors and project proponents.
+The workshop ended with a short game, where mentions in pairs simulated conversations between donors and project proponents.